fork-commit-merge/fork-commit-merge/README.md

 Sit back and wait for a response and feedback of the pull request.
 If everything is working fine, you should get the pull request merged.

 After the merge, actions-user bot will reset the files for the next contributor.

+All the contributors of this project will also be added to the List of Contributors in our [website](https://forkcommitmerge.vercel.app)!

 ## Influences